-If we think of these tangles as ribbons, and pull the left one tight, it has a 360 degree twist in it, unlike the tangle at right.
+The problem is that if we think of these tangles as ribbons, and pull the left one tight, it has a 360 degree twist in it.

 What is the framing good for in physics?
 The picture above is the answer.
 We can think of each tangle as a physical process involving particles.
 The presence of the framing means that the left-hand process is topologically different than the right-hand process, in which a particle just sits there unchanged.